-Combination therapy rids common infection from implanted medical devicesSeptember 8th, 2011 in Diseases, Conditions, Syndromes /
+Combination therapy rids common infection from implanted medical devicesSeptember 8, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Researchers at the University of Toronto have developed a therapy for a potentially deadly type of infection common in catheters, artificial joints and other "in-dwelling" medical devices.
 Their findings appear in the Open Access Journal PLoS Pathogens on September 8th.

 The therapy targets fungal infections, which are hard to treat in such devices because they are composed of biofilmscomplex groupings of cells that attach to surfaces.
 Biofilms, in turn, are coated in a gooey matrix that resists drugs.

 Patients often undergo surgical removal of the infected catheter or other device in an attempt to clear the disease and prevent a system-wide dispersal of infecting cells.

 In this study, researchers showed that inhibiting the function of a protein called Hsp90 abolishes drug resistance in the two main fungal pathogens of humans, Candida albicans and Aspergillus fumigatus.
 "It takes classic antifungals, which were not effective against biofilms, and makes them very effective," said Prof. Leah Cowen, principal investigator on the study who holds the Canada Research Chair in Microbial Genomics and Infectious Disease at U of T's Department of Molecular Genetics.